rasjones/Flowplayer-DevKit/flash/controls/trunk/README.txt

 -----
 - Added possibility to configure margins and widget spacing.
 For example { margins: [0,2,0,2], spacing: { all: 0, play: 10 } }
 Fixes:
-- the brogress bar now stays in sync with the scrubber handle: http://code.google.com/p/flowplayer-core/issues/detail?id=141
+- the progress bar now stays in sync with the scrubber handle: http://code.google.com/p/flowplayer-core/issues/detail?id=141

 3.2.2
 -----